it3xl/git-repo-sync/README.md

 # git-sync

-Automated synchronization of remote Git repositories with auto conflict solving.
+**git-sync** is automated synchronization of remote Git repositories with auto conflict solving.

 The text below is in the process of writing.
 Be patient.
 Let me know in case of any error, please.

-## Main scenarios
+## Scenarios of usage

+* Auto syncronizations of remote Git-repositories.
-* You want to keep you repositories neat and sane between customers and clients.
+* Keeping of repositories neat and sane between customers and clients.
-* You have a repository with limited internet access and want it be accessible by your partners.
+* Share a repository with limited internet access with your partners.

-## What it gives
+## How it works

-You can synchronize many repositories by pairs.

-Only Git-branches with simple prefixes in names will be under synchronization.
-I.e. they will be seen on another repository.
+Imagine, you have a repository and you want to share this repository with your partner.<br/>

-You will have two prefixes for each of your two repositories.
+You both will be two sides of one repository.

+You agreed that shared branches on your side will be having names with the prefix **foo-**<br/>
+And your partner desided to use the prefix **bar/**

+You need to describe this in a simple config-file such as [your_repo_some_name.sh](https://github.com/it3xl/git-sync/blob/master/repo_settings/sample_repo.sh)

+Run the git-sync periodically, better once in a minute.

+That's all.
+You may work and forget about **git-sync**.

-Each repository is considered the owner of its prefix and branches with this prefix in names.
+Each side is considered the owner of its prefixed branches.
 The owner will win in case of any conflicting commits.
-Commits of a loser will be rejected, but he have only to repeat its commits again from his local repository after an Git update.
+Commits of a loser will be rejected, but he just has to repeat his commits again from his local repository after a Git update.

-You can attach some your automations and notify somehow about conflict solving or about any branch deletion.

 ## Offer